digitalajf/Quadtree/README.md

 # static Quadtree

 A data structure used for efficient location approximation of coordinates on a plain.
-My version here is static which means it is completely built from the top down during initialization so that only simple minimum and maximum querries are made against objects to find which (ready made) quadnodes they intersect and focus on within the sub-quadnodes.
+My version here is static which means it is completely built from the top down during initialization.
+Only simple minimum and maximum querries are made against objects to find which (ready made) quadnodes they intersect and to focus on within the sub-quadnodes.
 This static model eliminates both the real-time creation of Quadnode objects and the calculations needed to identify their vertical/horizontal centers.

 contains:
 - Quadtree.java